Gérard Grandval: An Architectural Dialogue

 In an exclusive interview with Parisian architect, Gérard Grandval, he reflects on his experiences as an architect and his hopes for the future of the architectural design conversation.

 Gérard Grandval in his Paris studio.
-Image captured by Sarah Piiparinen Sanou.
+Image captured by Sarah Piiparinen Sanou for The Khollected Magazine.

 In his work, Prix de Rome recipient Gérard Grandval incites conversation.
 Whether the reaction is of praise or critique, Grandval sees the necessity in continuing the social conversation around where one lives, not how one lives.
 Les Choux de Créteil, an apartment complex resembling pale cylinders of cabbage leaves, rises over the suburban landscape of Créteil.
 Its blend of futurism with the imposing façade of brutalist architecture weaved together in an organic reference makes for quite the conversation piece for anyone that lives there.